XingjianMao/DM/README.md

 end for

-4.2.2 FD Search
+## 4.2.2 Pruning FD Search
-After pruning, we perform the original algorithm of [18] to find functional dependency, except that we don’t use the Chao Shen entropy as [18] did.
+After pruning, we perform the original algorithm from [1] to find functional dependency, except that we don’t use the Chao Shen entropy as [1] did.
 We randomly sample 10000 rows from the original dataset and calculate the exact mutual information.

-Algorithm 2: FD Search
+### Algorithm 2: FD Search
 plaintext
 for all possible pairs (Ci, Cj) in the dataset sample (after prune) do
     for i = 0 to n do